 With more and more employees and customers turning to their smartphones or tablets as their primary device of choice, it is imperative for CIOs to set a mobile strategy for their companies.

 Also key for IT admins to ensure they implement the best mobile strategies: regular evaluation and consequential optimization of the mobile workforce's productivity.
 After all, we grade all IT strategies and implementations based on this one key element -- if computers and networks weren't enhancing productivity, we'd all being doing something else with our days.
-The productivity element is so important, in fact, that my next article will detail how management teams can address such a critical goal.

 Make mobile centers of excellence the focus of any IT strategy